Forming a subduction zone

 Convergent boundaries form when two crustal plates are colliding.
+When a continental plate and an ocean plate converge the ocean plate is heavier and subducts beneath the continental plate.
 The plates form a subduction zone with one plate descending beneath the other plate.
-One of the converging plates must be an oceanic plate to form a subduction zone.
-When two continental plates collide mountain ranges like the Himalayas form.
+Two ocean plates converge forming a subduction zone also.

 The subducting plate is being recycled as it begins to melt at about 100 kilometers.
 The water soaked oceanic plate forms molten rock that collects in magma chambers.

 The molten rock is buoyant because it is hotter and less dense than the surrounding rocks.
 The rocks move up through the overlying rocks to erupt at volcanic vents forming an arc of volcanoes on the continental side of the subduction zone.

 Tsunamis are generated during great earthquakes by the seafloor either rising or falling along a fault line deep in the ocean.
 The movement of the seafloor may be as little as 1 meter (3 feet).
 The seafloor movement causes the entire column of water above to rise or drop triggering tsunamis.